Quadratic Chabauty for modular curves: Algorithms and examples: Quadratic Chabauty: Algorithms

-Note that one can have $r>g$ for the curves $X_0 ^+ (N)$ (with $N$ prime), even though $X_0 ^+ (N)(\Q _p )_2 $ is always finite when the genus is greater than one by \cite{DLF19}.
-However the smallest genus for which this happens is $g=206$ (with $N=5077$), so the $r=g$ assumption is not the main restriction to the scope of our algorithm for this family of curves. \end{Remark}
+One can have $r>g$ for the curves $X_0 ^+ (N)$ with $N$ prime, even though $X_0 ^+ (N)(\Q _p )_2 $ is always finite when the genus is greater than one \cite{DLF19}.
+However the smallest genus for which this happens is $g=206$ (with $N=5077$), so the $r=g$ hypothesis is not the main restriction to the scope of our algorithms for this family of curves. \end{Remark}

-To further determine the subset of rational points $X(\Q)$ from the finite set of points produced by our algorithm, we carry out the Mordell--Weil sieve.
-In practice it may happen (see below) that $X(\Q)$ is returned by the algorithm, but this is typically not the case when $X$ has genus two.